bash-ful/swayca/README.md

 ```sh
 swayca -i
 ```
-**NOTE: this command will create a backup of your main Sway config, and append a line at the end of it. that's the only time it should/will alter your main config file!**
+**NOTE: this command will create a backup of your main Sway config `config.bak`, and append a line at the end of it. that's the only time it should/will alter your main config file!**

 this makes a backup of the main config file, appends an `include` command on your main config, and creates a `swayca-config` folder in your config directory. you can create your config files on `swayca-config/configs`, following Sway's config file format (`man 5 sway`)